 deploybranch of your GitHub repo.

 config/staging.jsin your project and set it up.
-Any information you feel is too sensitive to hard-code in those files in your repo (like database credentials) can be set up as "Config Variables" in Heroku's user interface.
-(See bundled config files for examples.)
+Any information you feel is too sensitive to hard-code into those files (like database credentials) can be stored in Heroku's config vars (see bundled config files for examples).

 sails run deploy.

-You can see a demonstration of that in action here.
+You can see a demonstration of this in action here.

 runtime:yoursat Google Cloud Platform Live (2014)